buildjs/interleave/README.md

 //= file/to/include.js
 ```

-In sockets, apparently you can exclude the whitespace, but with interleave this is required.
+In sockets, apparently you can exclude the whitespace, but with interleave __the whitespace is required__.
 So the following include __would not work__:

 ```js
 //=file/to/include.js